On the Regulary of Reaction Systems: Introduction

-A wider class of reaction networks than weakly reversible reaction networks are \emph{endotactic reaction networks}.
-Endotactic reaction networks were originally introduced in \cite{CNP13}, to study \emph{permanence} of reaction networks in the deterministic regime.
-Despite endotacticity and strong endotacticity (see Section~\ref{sect:preparations} for their definitions) have been shown to be sufficient for permanence of deterministic mass-action reaction systems \cite{P12,CNP13,GMS14,X24a} in two dimensions and in arbitrary finite dimensions, respectively, they are in general \emph{insufficient} for non-explosivity or recurrence in the stochastic regime, as evidenced by counterexamples in terms of two-species stochastic mass-action systems \cite{AM18,ACKN20}.
-Hence it is interesting to know if other factors (e.g., \emph{order}, the maximal molecularity of all reactions for stochastic mass-action systems) of reaction networks might jointly play a decisive role with endotacticity in determining non-explosivity of endotactic stochastic mass-action systems.
-In this paper, using a simple linear Lyapunov function, we show that a class of stochastic reaction systems including \emph{second order} endotactic stochastic mass-action systems as a subset, are non-explosive (Theorem~\ref{thm:non-explosivity}).
-Despite linear functions turn out to be Lyapunov functions for non-explosivity of second order weakly reversible stochastic mass-action systems, in general they fail to work for \emph{termolecular} weakly reversible stochastic mass-action systems (i.e., molecularity of each reaction is no more than three) evidenced by Example~\ref{ex:linear-function-fails-for-3rd-order-WR}.
-This implies that even if every weakly reversible stochastic mass-action system were indeed non-explosive \cite{AK18}, it could be challenging to construct a \emph{simple} Lyapunov function to prove non-explosivity of weakly reversible stochastic mass-action systems of a higher order.
+{A wider class of reaction networks than weakly reversible reaction networks are \emph{endotactic reaction networks}.
+Endotacticity is a property for embedded graphs \cite{CNP13}, which was originally introduced in \cite{CNP13}.
+It is used to study \emph{permanence} of reaction networks in the deterministic regime, which means the associated ODE has a compact global attractor in the interior of the its invariant subspace.
+It is believed that endotacticity of the reaction graph implies dissipativity of the associated reaction system, where dissipativity refers to the energy of the system, i.e., the energy of the system dissipates as the system evolves \cite{W72}.} {Although} endotacticity and strong endotacticity (see Section~\ref{sect:Endotactic_system} for their definitions) have been shown to be sufficient for the permanence of deterministic mass-action reaction systems \cite{P12,CNP13,GMS14,X24a} in two dimensions and in arbitrarily finite dimensions, respectively, they are in general \emph{insufficient} for the regularity in the \emph{stochastic} regime, as evidenced by counterexamples in terms of two-species stochastic mass-action systems \cite{ACKN20}.
+Hence it is interesting to know if other factors (e.g., the \emph{order}, the maximal molecularity of all reactions for stochastic mass-action systems) of reaction networks might jointly play a decisive role with the endotacticity in determining the regularity of endotactic mass-action systems (particularly in the stochastic regime).
+In this paper, using a simple linear Lyapunov function in both deterministic and stochastic sense {(in the sense of the function $V$ in Proposition~\ref{prop:regularity})}, we show that a class of stochastic reaction systems, including \emph{second-order} endotactic stochastic mass-action systems as a subset, are regular (Theorem~\ref{thm:regularity} and Theorem~\ref{thm:regularity-ODE}). {Hence, as a consequence, regarding the regularity, we identify the consistency between the stochastic and the deterministic modeling for second-order endotactic as well as first-order mass-action reaction systems (Theorem~\ref{thm:1st-order-regularity} and Theorem~\ref{thm:endotactic-regularity}), besides complex balanced mass-action reaction systems (Remark~\ref{re:comparison-blow-up-versus-explosivity-for-complex-balanced-systems}).}